moliver28/research-handbook/content/handbook/solutions-architects/processes/commercial.md

 Solutions Architects ought to be primarily engaged with accounts that have active opportunities in Salesforce.
 When we work with customers, it's easy to build a trusted advisor relationship with them that persists past the end of the sale.
 In these cases, SAs must use their judgment in determining when to redirect a customer to the proper support channel for follow-up questions.

 Below are a few example responses an SA can provide customers that reach out for help after a deal closes.
 Please leverage your personal connection to them and their company to customize these as you see fit.

+##### Accounts without a Customer Success Manager

+> Thanks for reaching out!
+>
+> In order to best direct your question and provide you a timely response, can you submit a support ticket with our support team?
+Additionally, I have copied your Account Executive as they can help escalate your request if necessary.
+Below are some links to get started with GitLab support.
+>
+> I thoroughly enjoyed getting a chance to work with you and role is primarily focused on our customers that are involved in pre-sales engagements; and being a person of one, I don't want to be a bottleneck to you getting a response.
+>
+> You can go to [support.gitlab.com](https://support.gitlab.com/hc/en-us/requests/new) and submit a new request.
+Please use your company email address and an account and password will be created for you.
+There are more details regarding [reaching out to support](https://about.gitlab.com/support/#first-time-reaching-suppor).

+##### Accounts with a Customer Success Manager

+> Thanks for reaching out!
+>
+> In order to best direct your question and provide you a timely response, can you submit a support ticket with our support team?
+Additionally, I have copied your Customer Success Manager and Account Executive, as well, as they can help escalate your request if necessary.
+Below are some links to get started with GitLab support.
+>
+> I thoroughly enjoyed getting a chance to work with you and role is primarily focused on our customers that are involved in pre-sales engagements; and being a person of one, I don't want to be a bottleneck to you getting a response.
+>
+> You can go to [support.gitlab.com](https://support.gitlab.com/hc/en-us/requests/new) and submit a new request.
+Please use your company email address and an account and password will be created for you.
+There are more details regarding [reaching out to support](https://about.gitlab.com/support/#first-time-reaching-suppor).

+**Below are some additional items you can share with the customer.**

+- Search GitLab documentation and issues with these pro [tips](/handbook/tools-and-tips/searching/)!
+- If you do not find a proposed feature in the [GitLab issues list](https://gitlab.com/gitlab-org/gitlab/-/issues), please [contribute an idea](https://gitlab.com/gitlab-org/gitlab/-/issues/new?issuable_template=Feature%20proposal%20-%20detailed&issue[title]=Docs%20feedback%20-%20feature%20proposal:%20Write%20your%20title) to our product team to improve the community's experience!
+- [GitLab Documentation](https://docs.gitlab.com/) covering How-Tos for Installation and Day-to-Day usage.
+- GitLab is fortunate enough to have a strong community of contributors where you can search for ideas and issues within the GitLab [Forum](https://forum.gitlab.com/) or moderated [subreddit](https://www.reddit.com/r/gitlab/).
+- With transparency being a value of ours, we strive to push content daily to both the [GitLab Youtube](https://www.youtube.com/channel/UCnMGQ8QHMAnVIsI3xJrihhg) and [GitLab Unfiltered Channel](https://www.youtube.com/channel/UCMtZ0sc1HHNtGGWZFDRTh5A).
+You will find How-Tos and Daily Engineering conversations in these channels.
+- If you need engineering assistance, please [create a support ticket](https://support.gitlab.com/hc/en-us).
+Your team has ["Standard Support"](https://about.gitlab.com/support/#standard-support) which means "Next Day" or 24-hour support Monday thru Friday.

 #### On-site Engagement